-Listed issuers are required to issue a sustainability statement (SS) in respect of its management of economic, environmental and social risks and opportunities (which includes corporate social responsibility activities or practices) in their annual report.
-Bursa Malaysia also issued a Sustainability Reporting Guide to listed issuers in the preparation of the SS.
+Listed issuers are required to issue a sustainability statement in respect of its management of economic, environmental and social risks and opportunities (including their governance structure) in their annual report.
+Bursa Malaysia also issued a Sustainability Reporting Guide to listed issuers in the preparation of the sustainability statement.

 The Companies Act 2016 stipulates that companies may incorporate a business review report (which is voluntary) that will form part of the directors' report.
-The report may include information on the company's policies in relation to social and community issues and the effectiveness of these policies.
+The report may include information on the company's policies in relation to environmental, social and community issues, including the impact of the company's business on the environment, and the effectiveness of these policies.